jbaumbach/socialtagg-web/README.md

-## Node.js Scaffolding
+## SocialTagg Node.js Website

-  Hello, and welcome!
-This repository is a full-stack node.js sample application that demonstrates an architecture for building a complete production website with node.js.
-It features an architectural demonstration of these features:
+  This is the source code of the SocialTagg website.
+It includes these general features:

    * Built with Node.js and Express
    * REST API with authentication scheme
    * Fully commented for people coming from a Microsoft .NET/RDBMS background
-   * Data layer demonstrating connecting to and storing data in MongoDb
+   * Data layer demonstrating connecting to and storing data in UserGrid and/or MongoDb
    * Data layer decoupled from application layer for easily changing databases
    * Defined classes (well, Javascript's version of a class) for application object models
    * User account create/edit, demonstrating password hashing and salting